samloh84/node-file-utils/README.md

-HTTP/S Request Utility that wraps Node.js HTTP and HTTPS request methods in Bluebird Promises.
+File Utility that wraps Node.js File system methods in Bluebird Promises, along with implementations of some GNU Core Utilities.